When To See An Endodontist?

 In order to qualify as specialists, endodontists need to receive at least two to three years of additional education in an advanced program in endodontics after completing dental school.

 Endodontists focus mainly on treatments involving dental pulp.
 They conduct an average of 25 root canal treatments a week.
 Endodontists don’t conduct cleanings and fillings.
 Instead, they take their time to diagnose and treat tooth pain.
 They are specialists in determining the cause of oral and facial pain.

 They are Experts in Pain Management

 Endodontists employ specialized techniques to make sure that patients are comfortable throughout their treatments.
 They ensure to treat you comfortably and relieve you of tooth pain after a root canal procedure.

-At Carolina Mountain Endodontics, Dr. Ewing and we are proud to have specialized in the field of endodontics.
-Whether you’re experience pain, inflammation, or any other problems with your teeth, visit an endodontist at our clinic.
+At Carolina Mountain Endodontics, Dr. Ewing is proud to have specialized in the field of endodontics.
+Whether you’re experiencing pain, inflammation, or any other problems with your teeth, visit an endodontist at our clinic.